open-pay/slate/source/index_EN.md

 For calls between servers and full access to all API operations (should never be shared).

 <aside class="warning">
-Keep this key safe and never share it with anyone.
+Keep this key safe and never share it to anyone.
 </aside>

 * **Public.-**